CraftAcademyLabs/ca_course/prepcourse/vscode_guide.md

 # Visual Studio Code

 ### Introduction
 In this guide we will give a short introduction to the IDE Visual Studio Code (VSC for short).
-VSC Is developed and maintained by the people of Microsoft.
+VSC is developed and maintained by the people of Microsoft.

 VSC is a source code editor, this means that it is specifically designed to edit source code for computer programs by programmers.